WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Temperature/DS18B20/index.md

 #### `public UInt64 DeviceID`

-Device ID of the current sensor.
-This is used to identify the sensor being used when more than one sensor is attached to the 1-Wire bus.
+`DeviceID` is used to identify the sensor being used when more than one sensor is attached to the 1-Wire bus.

 ### Methods